Max Hardcore

-Paul F. Little (born August 10, 1956) is an American pornographic actor, producer and director better known by his stage name Max Hardcore.
+Paul F. Little (August 10, 1956 – March 27, 2023) was an American pornographic actor, producer, and director better known by his stage name Max Hardcore.
 He rose to prominence in 1992 with the film series The Anal Adventures of Max Hardcore, which in 1994 was awarded the X-Rated Critics Organization's award for Best Amateur or Pro-Am series.
-Former AVN writer, Gerrie Lim, has classified Hardcore's works as gonzo pornography and "testing the limits of acceptability".
-He is a member of the X-Rated Critics Organization's Hall of Fame.
-He spent two and a half years in prison (2009–2011), convicted in a trial for obscenity.
+Gerrie Lim, formerly a writer for AVN (Adult Video News) has classified Hardcore's works as gonzo pornography and "testing the limits of acceptability".
+He was a member of the X-Rated Critics Organization's Hall of Fame.
+He spent two and a half years in prison (2009–2011), following conviction in a trial for obscenity.

 Nature of content

-Max Hardcore's films generally consist of sexual acts executed by himself, with women, often porn industry newcomers who act like girls or their upset mothers.
+Max Hardcore's films generally consist of sexual acts executed by himself, with women, often porn industry newcomers who act like young girls or their upset mothers.

-The sexual situations depicted in Max Hardcore's films frequently include acts such as urinating on his female co-stars, fisting them, or inserting specula into their anuses or vaginas and widening them to extreme degree.
-There are also scenes wherein the actresses, at his direction, vomit or blow mucus into their mouths or on themselves, or drink urine from their anuses using a tube.
+The sexual situations depicted in Max Hardcore's films frequently include acts such as vomit, urinating on his female co-stars, fisting them, or inserting specula into their anuses or vaginas and widening them to extreme degree.
 Films by Max Hardcore often depict their director and star inflicting apparent pain and humiliation on his co-stars.

 The treatment by Hardcore of his female co-stars has been described by several critics as occasionally abusive and the tone of Hardcore's work has been considered misogynistic.
+A British documentary crew witnessed Hardcore's unsimulated violent treatment of a woman who had been reluctant to work with him, and members of the documentary crew interfered with the production "for fear of being complicit in her rape."

-His films and alleged work methods have reportedly made him relatively unpopular in the porn industry.
+Max Hardcore's films and alleged work methods reportedly made him "among the most hated men in the industry".

-Max and actress Layla Rivera appeared on the Howard Stern show in September 2007.

 Prosecutions and post-prison

+1998 arrest and 2002 trial

 Based on Max Extreme 4, the city of Los Angeles in 1998 charged him with child pornography and distribution of obscenity.
 That the actress was over the age of 18 was not disputed; charges were brought because the actress was portraying a character who was underage.
 Just before the case was brought to trial in 2002, the U.S. Supreme Court ruled (in Ashcroft v.
 Free Speech Coalition) that the statute prohibiting adults from portraying children in films and books was unconstitutional.
 Based on this ruling, the child pornography charges against Little were dismissed.
 The misdemeanor charge of distribution of obscenity was retained, but the jury failed to reach a verdict.
 An additional obscenity charge was subsequently levied against him by L.A., again resulting in a hung jury.
 Little commented after the trial that it "was a frivolous waste of public resources."